TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

 - ✅ Basic error handling for query failures
 - ✅ Schema-based parameter validation
 - ✅ Result limiting for large result sets
+- ✅ Fully configurable fuzzy matching (LIKE/CONTAINS) via appsettings.json
+- ✅ Dynamic AI prompt adapts to fuzzy match operator
+- ✅ Robust AND/OR logic in filters (multiple keys = AND, arrays = OR)
+- ✅ Backend supports both AND and OR logic, translating to SQL WHERE clauses

 ### Configuration and Setup
 - ✅ Configuration loading from appsettings.json